For the latest info about coronavirus for VUMC employees and patients.

 If you are 18 years of age or older, you are eligible for our Year-Round Volunteer Program.
 We ask you to commit to a two or three-hour volunteer shift, once a week, for a minimum of 50 hours, in a mostly-uninterrupted six-month period.
 Click here for a list of our volunteer opportunities.
 Our greatest need is Monday-Friday, 8a-6p; we have very limited evening and weekend openings.

 If you are interested in volunteering at Monroe Carell Jr. Children's Hospital at Vanderbilt, you will need to submit a different application.
 Your initital placement can be at only one of our campuses.
-After reaching your initital commitment of fifty hours, you can visit with Volunteer Services staff about switching placements.
+After reaching your initital commitment of 50 hours, you can visit with Volunteer Services staff about switching placements.

 Obtain the required immunizations.

 Complete the background check release form.
 Volunteering at the Hospital & Clinics is contingent upon a completed background check.
-If a placement is offered after your initial interview with the Volunteer Services team, you will receive via e-mail the link and instructions for completing a Verified Persons background check.
+If a placement is offered after your initial interview with the Volunteer Services team, you will receive via email the link and instructions for completing a Verified Persons background check.